-Use Form 4768, Application for Extension of Time To File a Return and/or Pay U.S. Estate (and Generation-Skipping Transfer) Taxes, to apply for an extension of time to file.
-Circle "Form 706-D" at the top of the Form 4768.
+Use Form 4768 to apply for an automatic extension of time to file.
+Check the "Form 706-D" box in Part II of Form 4768.

-Make the check or money order payable to the United States Treasury and write "Form 706-D" and the qualified heir's social security number on the check or money order.
+Make the check or money order payable to the "United States Treasury" and write "Form 706-D" and the qualified heir's social security number on the check or money order.